-ST. JOHN'S UNIVERSITY, founded in 1857, is a Catholic, liberal arts college for men.
-The University offers academic and extracurricular programs in conjunction with the nearby College of Saint Benedict.
+ST. JOHN'S UNIVERSITY was founded in 1857 and is a Catholic, liberal arts college for men.
+The University offers academic and extracurricular programs in conjunction with the nearby College of St. Benedict.
 The character of both of these institutions continues to be shaped by the Benedictine communities that founded the colleges.
 St. John's is located in Collegeville, Minnesota, minutes away from the St. Cloud metropolitan area.

-Series Six-G issued August 2005 in the amount of \$39,300,000.
-The proceeds were used to advance refund the outstanding portions of the Series Four-L Bonds and the Series Five-I Bonds.
-Series Six-U issued June 2008 in the amount of \$11,375,000.
-The proceeds of this issue were used for the construction of a 58-bed student apartment building and an 8,000 square foot community center and for the renovation of the dining facilities and Seton Apartments.
+- Series Six-G issued August 2005 in the amount of \$39,300,000.
+The proceeds were used to refinance the outstanding portions of the Series Four-L and Five-I Bonds. - Series Six-U issued June 2008 in the amount of \$11,375,000.
+The proceeds of this issue were used for the construction of a 58-bed student apartment building, an 8,000 square foot - community center and for the renovation of the dining facilities and Seton Apartments.

-SAINT MARY'S UNIVERSITY OF MINNESOTA
+SAINT MARY'S UNIVERSITY OF MINNESOTA is a private comprehensive university.

-is a four-year residential liberal arts institution.
 It was founded in 1912 and is administered by the De La Salle Christian Brothers.
-The University's main campus is in Winona, Minnesota but offers undergraduate, graduate and certificate programs at various locations in Minnesota, Wisconsin, Jamaica and in Nairobi, Kenya.
+The University's main campus is in Winona, Minnesota but offers undergraduate, graduate and certificate programs at various locations throughout Minnesota and Wisconsin and also offers programs in Jamaica and Nairobi, Kenya.

-- Series Five-E issued June 2000 in the amount of \$5,020,000.
-The proceeds were used in the construction and equipping of a 100-bed, apartment-style student residence facility on the University's Winona campus. - Series Five-F issued March 2000 in the amount of \$1,037,118.
+- Series Five-F issued March 2000 in the amount of \$1,037,118.
 This equipment lease financing was completed for the acquisition and installation of a standby electric generation system for the Winona campus. - Series Five-U issued March 2004 in the amount of \$10,980,000.
-The proceeds of this bond issue were used to refund the outstanding portion of the Series Three-Q Bonds.
+The proceeds were used to refinance the outstanding portion of the Series Three-Q Bonds. - Series Seven-C issued May 2010 in the amount of \$4,085,000.
+The proceeds were used to refinance the outstanding portion of the Series Five-E Bonds.